thepurplebuffalo/terraform-cml2-examples/02_all-ios-routers/README.md

 This sample makes use of more Terraform files.
 Separate files are used to improve readability.

+This sample Terraform has a defficiency with how the ```cml2_lifecycle``` is defined.
+The switch may be turned on before all of the links to the switch are created.
+This will cause the switch to non-deterministrically have the wrong number of ports.
+This is addressed in the next example.

 ### On nodes and images

 CML allows you to create a node definition.
 That node definition can use one